sbgn/sbgn/docs/about2.md

 ## SBGN Team

-The SBGN Team includes experts who actively work on developing and maintaining SBGN tools.
-Particular tasks include supporting the SBGN website and LibSBGN libraries.
-The SBGN Team was created as an initiative of the SBGN editors, following the example of the SBML community.
+The members of the SBGN Team develop and maintain the SBGN infrastructure, libraries and tools.
+The team is created as an initiative of the SBGN editors, following the example of the SBML community.
 The goal is to make the SBGN effort stronger and ensure its sustainable development.
 We encourage experts in related standards to participate, so the SBGN development is enhanced by advances in complementary efforts.

 <table>